Sp1l/brnrd.eu/content/pages/About.md

 # This blog

 The blog is created using [Pelican](http://getpelican.com) which is a static page generator.
 I use the [w3-personal-blog](https://github.com/samael500/w3-personal-blog/) template which I've edited to suit my needs.
+You can find the [source (markdown) files](https://github.com/Sp1l/brnrd.eu) and the [modififed theme](https://github.com/Sp1l/w3-personal-blog) on my [GitHub repo](https://github.com/Sp1l).

 All in all I've found this very easy to use for a non-webdev like me!